Nozbe/NoOffice.org/_book/future.md

 Yet we don't have all the answers and we do many things differently with a common goal of creating a great work environment and a thriving business.

-On one hand the recent pandemic of COVID-19 sped up the work on this book, but on the other I believe we've learned enough to be useful to other companies and businesses which are used to a more traditional way of doing things.
+On one hand the recent pandemic of COVID-19 sped up the work on this book, but on the other I believe we've learned enough for it to be useful to many businesses which are accustomed to a more traditional way of doing things.

 ## A modern book for modern times